Skip to main content

 }

-With given flags, Mokkery ignores illegal members, but it's still not possible to change their behaviour or track them.
-It's possible only for overridable methods.
+With given flags, Mokkery ignores illegal members, but it's still not possible to change their behavior or track them.
+It's possible only for overridable member functions.

 Final classes